NanshineLoong/Nanshine-Academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
 I am an undergraduate student in the School of Software Engineering(SSE), Tongji University.
 I am not a classic software engineering student that major in producing a software.
 Actually, I am more like a student majoring in AI.
-I have tried some projects which focusing on AI's application  during my undergraduate student time, including NLP, Time Series, Reinforcement Learing.
+I have tried some projects which focuses on AI's application  during my undergraduate student time, including NLP, Time Series, Reinforcement Learing.
 You can see more details in the projects part.